FranciscoG/challenge/README.md

 ./pizzabot "5x5 (2,3) (5,5)"
 ```

-2. run the program without arguments and it till prompt you for the data
+2. run the program without arguments and it will prompt you for the data
 ```bash
 ./pizzabot
 ```